chimericdream/worldofpannotia.com/src/equipment/cursed-items/index.md

 _Unreliable:_ Each time the item is activated, there is a 5% chance (01-05 on d%) that it does not function.

 _Dependent:_ The item only functions in certain situations.
 To determine what the situation is, either select a situation or roll on the following table.

 |---
+| d% | Curse
+|-|-
+| 01–33 | Backfire
+| 34–66 | Exhausting
+| 67–100 | Subversive
+{: #psionic-curses-table .table .table-bordered .table-hover .table-striped data-caption="Table: Psionic Curses" }

+**Backfire:** The imbedded psionic effect of the cursed item targets the user instead of its intended target.

+**Exhausting:** A cursed item of this sort resembles a normal psionic item with a power that can be freely activated, but it instead drains the user of power points whenever he activates its power.

+**Subversive:** A cursed item of this sort appears identical to a standard psionic item.
+However, it holds an inner malice for the wearer, whose saving throws take a constant –2 penalty.
+The owner isn't instantly aware of this penalty but may become aware after a while, when it becomes clear that he fails saves that others make with the same result on the saving throw.

+|---
 | d% | Situation